maccuaa/vite-plugin-csp/README.md

 - ✨ Automatically calculates Subresource Integrity (SRI) hashes of JavaScript and CSS assets and adds them to the meta Content Security Policy (CSP) directive in your HTML.
 - 📚 Automatically detects and handles Google Fonts.
 - 🏎 Fast and lightweight.
-Bun Vite plugin has 0 dependencies.
-CLI has a single dependency - [Commander](https://github.com/tj/commander.js)
+Packages contain 0 dependencies.

 ## Documentation